 Regardless of your application, we are looking forward to working with you to provide with Military flags, flagpoles, and hardware to meet the needs of your application.
 If you need assistance, please reach out to us by phone, email, or chat, and we will be happy to help.

 History of the Air Force Flag

-The thirteen stars on the seal represent the thirteen original colonies, and the top three stars represent the three departments of the Department of Defense, which are, army, navy, and air force.
-The Eagle represents the United States of America, that has been popularly used since 1782.
+The thirteen stars on the seal represent the thirteen original colonies, while the top three stars signify the three divisions of the Department of Defense (Army, Navy, & Air Force).
+The Bald Eagle is a widely recognized symbol of the United States of America, that has been popularly used since 1782.
 At the time, it was thought that Bald Eagles only existed in North America.
 The Bald Eagle embodies strength, majesty, and long-life which are qualities thought to reflect the United States.
-The clouds represent the beginning of a new sky, and the thunderbolts on the shield represent the power through air and space.
-The U.S Air Force Flag was adopted on March 26th, 1951, by President Harry.
-S. Truman and is used during parades and ceremonies and is sometimes flown by members of the Air Force or veterans of the Air Force as a symbol of their pride.
+The clouds represent the beginning of a new sky, while the thunderbolts on the shield signify the power through air and space.
+The U.S Air Force Flag was adopted in 1951 by President Harry.
+S. Truman and is often flown during parades and ceremonies and is sometimes flown by members of the Air Force or veterans of the Air Force as a symbol of their pride.